linode/docs/docs/guides/development/frameworks/phoenix/using-phoenix-framework/index.md

 Now that you have a project set up with the base template, you can start building on that to make your own Phoenix application.

-This tutorial walks you through the process, developing a simple "to-do" list example application to demonstrate.
+This guide walks you through the process, developing a simple "to-do" list example application to demonstrate.
 Follow along to learn all of the parts of a Phoenix project and how you can work with those parts to make your application.

 #### Application Structure

 At the start, your Phoenix project directory has a collection of files and subdirectories that define the project structure.
 You can learn more about the project structure overall in Phoenix's [official documentation](https://hexdocs.pm/phoenix/directory_structure.html).

-This tutorial focuses mostly on the `lib` subdirectory.
+This guide focuses mostly on the `lib` subdirectory.
 Within this directory are the parts that make up your application structure itself.
 Most of your development occurs here.

 What follows is a breakdown of the `lib` directory for the default Phoenix project.
 This uses the `exampleapp` name from further above, so replace that in these examples with the actual name of your project.

 - `exampleapp/` contains your application's models and their logic

-    - `application.ex` defines the application; generally you do not need to mess with this until you have more advanced applications
+    - `application.ex` defines the application; generally, you do not need to mess with this until you have a more advanced applications

     - `mailer.ex` defines a module for sending emails

     - `repo.ex` defines an interface for the application's database, connecting to PostgreSQL if you followed that setup above

-- `exampleapp_web/`contains your application's modules related to presentation, including its controllers and views
+- `exampleapp_web/`contains your application's modules related to the presentation, including its controllers and views

     - `controllers/` houses the controllers for the application